0x00A/readfilecache/README.md

 //

 cache.readFile(filename, function(err, data, stat) {
-  // returns the data from the file and the stat info })
+  // err or null, the data from the file and the stat info })

 //